farazahmeds/MediaPipe-Face-Landmark-GUI/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

+This tool was born out of the repetitive need to consult facial landmark diagrams and manually input indices into code.
+If you've faced similar issue, this might be what you're looking for.
+It offers an intuitive way to:

-An interactive desktop application built with Python, Tkinter, OpenCV, and MediaPipe that allows users to visualize facial landmarks on images or live webcam feeds, select specific landmarks, and export their indices.
+Visualize detailed facial landmarks on static images or a live webcam stream.
+Interactively select the specific landmarks you require.
+Effortlessly export the selected indices – simply copy the generated Python list or save the full selection.
+This aims to save you time and make working with facial landmark data more efficient."

 ![landmark selector tool](mp_landmarks_selection_gui.png)